-Let it be known to all: the double-flowered daffodil is a fabulous bulb flower!
+Let it be known to all: every single double-flowered daffodil variety is a fabulous early spring bloomer!

-Plant it in fall, and it’ll give you tantalizing sensations when it blooms in spring.
+Plant in fall, you’ll get tantalizing sensations when it blooms in spring.

 Daffodil in spring